3DProgrammer/examinatio-verborum/README.md

-# examinatio-verborum
-A vocab tester for Latin.
-# This repository is currently being moved to GitLab.
+# This repository has been [moved to GitLab](https://gitlab.com/examinatio-verborum/examinatio-verborum).